Capital and Productivity – Overview

 Capital Stocks derived from pre-ESA10 systems of national accounts are available in current prices and chained volume measures from 1995

-Capital Services from 1950Experimental data on capital services is now produced by the ONS and annual data is available from 1950.
+Capital Services from 1950Experimental data on capital services is now produced by the ONS and annual data by industry for the market sector is available from 1950.

 UK labour and multi-factor productivity since 1760Aggregate data back to 1760 on capital stocks and services, labour inputs and productivity measures, can be found in: